 In recognition that doctors applying to GP training may have relevant hospital training experience prior to joining GP training, the RACGP offers opportunities to reduce training time through Recognition of Prior Learning (RPL).

-2021 RACGP AGPT final intake applications
+Applied for 2021 AGPT final intake?

 About Recognition of Prior Learning (RPL)

 Registrars may be able to reduce their RACGP AGPT training time by up to 12 months through an application for Recognition of Prior Learning (RPL).
 RPL is generally only considered for hospital experience.

 To be eligible to apply for RPL, you must have completed either a minimum of twelve months of hospital post general registration or a minimum of two years in total of Australian or New Zealand accredited hospitals by the start of your first GP term (GPT1).

 You must be able to demonstrate how the hospital terms in your application are relevant to general practice.

 If the terms were completed between five and ten years from the date you will start in your first GP term, you will need to demonstrate with evidence how you have maintained your knowledge and skills.

 Terms completed more than ten years from the date you will start in your first GP term are not eligible for consideration.

 You can only apply for a maximum six months in any one discipline (some exemptions may apply for emergency medicine).

 GP Synergy can provide support and advice in preparing your RPL application, however the decision to grant RPL cannot be guaranteed as it is made by the RACGP Censor.